chen-xintian/42-journey/libft/README.md

 * Arrays and memory blocks
 * Type casting
 * Function pointers
+* Structures
 * Linked lists
 * Dynamic memory management
 * Error handling and memory leaks
 * Makefiles and static libraries

-The resulting library, `libft.a`, can be reused in later 42 projects.
+The resulting static library, `libft.a`, can be reused in later 42 projects.

 ---